Advanced Manufacturing Park: 2019

 It was announced in early September that the UK Atomic Energy Authority (UKAEA) plans to locate a fusion energy research facility at the AMP next year to engage industry in commercial fusion energy development.
 Construction of the facility was completed in October 2020.

 2018

-The Duke of Cambridge, the Duchess of Cambridge and the Crown Prince of Bahrain officially opened a production facility for McLaren Automotive.
+The Duke of Cambridge, the Duchess of Cambridge and the Crown Prince of Bahrain officially opened the McLaren Composites Technology Centre (MCTC).
+This is a production facility for McLaren Automotive. where the carbon tubs for McLaren's road cars are manufactured.

 2016

 2016 saw the official opening of a new 32,000 sq ft facility which comprised the third phase of the AMP Technology Centre.
 The building, funded by the Homes and Communities Agency, includes specialist office and workshop spaces.
 The purpose of the facility is to provide companies the opportunity to expand into larger premises from existing Technology Centre facilities as well as attracting high technology companies from further afield.

 2015

 2015 saw the opening of a new demonstration and customer support centre – the Nikken Innovation Centre Europe at the AMP's R-evolution development.
 The Centre is designed to help companies become more competitive by increasing production rates and quality while reducing costs.
 In 2018, Nikken announced a further expansion of the Centre.